mathiash98/mathiash98.github.io/content/posts/2023-august.md

 ## Daylio recap

-Average happiness 4.1/5.0 and increase by 0.2.
+Average happiness 4.1/5.0 an increase by 0.2.

-### Activites done in July 2023
+### Activites done in August 2023

 | Activity          | Number of days |
 | ----------------- | -------------- |